zufrieden/zufrieden.github.com/content/writing/2024_bright_clever_way_using_color_profile.md

 ## Source of this trick

 With the excellent [newsletter from DataGif](https://datagif.fr/en/media-newsletter/), I discovered the [Digital Divinity](https://restofworld.org/series/digital-divinity/) long-read experience from *Rest of the World*.
 While reading [this article](https://restofworld.org/2024/divinity-influence-giacminhluat/), I noticed some magical and bright visual elements.
 I also use this the ghost from [CodePen](https://codepen.io/dana-ciocan/pen/PoXVKrK).
+They talk about the tricks [on their blog](https://restofworld.org/inside/digital-divinity-project/).